dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.10 - A Basic Clock Example](/2019/12/16/threejs-examples-clock-basic/)

-This is just a Basic clock example which is another kind of example that I like to make when working with a new framework like threejs or any kind of canvas framework.
-Clocks are nice because they are generally easy to make, but yet there is also still all kinds of room for improvement when it comes to going in a new and interesting direction with it.
+This is just a Basic Clock example that I started a long time ago, and have not revised much sense then.
+Clock Projects are nice because they are generally easy to make, but yet there is also still all kinds of room for improvement when it comes to going in a new and interesting directions with this sort of thing.
+When it comes to this one I did not do much of anything all that fancy, just a crude basic starting point is what I hand in mind.

+I can not say that I have much interest in revising this project as of this writing at least.
+There might come a time though that I will want or need to clean up the code here though.

 ### [ 2.11 - Create Path tool](/2022/10/28/threejs-examples-create-path-tool/)